serverless/serverless/docs/guide/viewing-function-logs.md

 was printed on the console.

 A service with functions alone is just the beginning.
-Event sources provide a really easy and great way to empower your service an perform automatic function calls based upon incoming events (e.g. an incoming HTTP request).
+Event sources provide a really easy and great way to empower your service and perform automatic function calls based upon incoming events (e.g. an incoming HTTP request).

 Let's take a closer look at how we can use different event sources and attach them to our function.